SamueleBorgonovo/ingsw2022-AM30/README.md

 | game    | 365/485 (75%)  |
 | player  | 109/109 (100%) |

-Model contains all the logic of our project, so the controller has not been tested
+Model contains all the logic of our project, so the controller has not been tested.

 ## Tools